 Dawn joined the Galveston Bay Foundation in October 2018 as the Controller.
 She graduated from Texas State University in 1997 with a BBA in Accounting.
 Prior to joining Galveston Bay Foundation, Dawn worked as an auditor specializing in governmental and nonprofit audits, a grants supervisor, an accounting supervisor, and senior revenue accounting supervisor.
 She lives in Pearland with her husband Robert and their four dogs and cat.
 In her spare time, she enjoys fishing, being near the water, traveling, spending time with family and friends, and volunteer work.
 Dawn enjoys using her passion for accounting to ensure that the Galveston Bay Foundation has healthy financials to continue funding their work in the Galveston Bay for many years to come.

-Shannon joined Galveston Bay Foundation in April 2017 on a part-time basis as an Oyster Shell Recycling Assistant.
+Shannon joined Galveston Bay Foundation full-time in August 2020 after working part-time for the Oyster Shell Recycling Program since April 2017.
 She graduated in 2010 from Texas A&M University in Galveston with a BS in Marine Biology.
-Before joining Galveston Bay Foundation, she was a marine mammal observer in the Gulf of Mexico for NOAA’s Offshore Platform Removal Program.
-She is also currently a marine mammal observer for RPS and observes marine life while on board seismic vessels.
+Before joining Galveston Bay Foundation, she was a marine mammal observer in the Gulf of Mexico for NOAA’s Offshore Platform Removal Program and for RPS while on board seismic vessels.
 Shannon is a native of the Bay Area and has always had a passion for anything involving water.
 In her free time, she enjoys kayaking, paddle boating, and spending time outdoors in general.
 Shannon is thrilled to be a part of the team and helping to preserve and enhance Galveston Bay one oyster shell at a time!

 Emily Demmeck started working at the Galveston Bay Foundation in June of 2009 as the Marketing and Membership Director and held that position for three years.
-After taking a short maternity leave, she rejoined Galveston Bay Foundation on a part-time basis and is now the Bike Around the Bay Coordinator.
+After taking a short maternity leave, she rejoined Galveston Bay Foundation and is now the Development Events Coordinator.
 She is a 2003 graduate of the University of Texas and a native of the area, having been born on Galveston Island and raised in Nassau Bay.

 Genevieve joined Galveston Bay Foundation in August 2016.
 She works with the development team to manage donor and membership programs and assist with fundraising and events.
 She is currently a graduate student in the Public Administration program at University of Houston, and received a BS in Environmental Science with a Geography minor from Texas A&M University in 2012, where she published an undergraduate thesis on water properties and climate change in the Ross Sea, Antarctica.
 Genevieve grew up in Seabrook, TX, and was previously a volunteer water monitor with Galveston Bay Foundation.
 Genevieve enjoys being outdoors, reading, visiting museums, and playing the piano.